-In this article, we will study Definition, Construction, Working Principle, Functions, Advantages, Disadvantages, and Application of Clutches.
+In this article, we will study the Definition, Construction, Working principles, Functions, Advantages, Disadvantages, and Application of Clutch.

 Notes: At the end of the article you can easily download whole document in PDF format.

 What is Clutch Definition?: